mass6/samciaramilaro-jekyll/_posts/2021-09-15-an-alternative-way-to-dump-eloquent-models.md

 }
 ```

-Then, to ensure this file is autoloaded, add it to you composer.json file in the `autoload-dev` section.
+Then, to ensure this file gets auto-loaded, add it to you composer.json file in the `autoload-dev` section.

 ```json
 "autoload-dev": {